eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 }
 ```

+If you want to perform more advanced table queries, you can use the `dune -- cleos get table` command which provides more options.

 ## Summary

 In this guide you learned how to use DUNE for basic smart contract development.
-In particular, you launched a local EOS blockchain consisting of a single node, created test accounts for smart contract deployment and testing, developed and deployed the Hello World contract, and finally tested your Hello World contract.
+In particular, you launched a local EOS blockchain consisting of a single node, created a test account for smart contract deployment, developed and deployed a "Hello World" contract locally, tested your contract by sending actions, and finally added persistence to your contract and obtained table contents.